-    The purpose of this section is to provide an overview of the Office of Graduate Studies policies.
+The purpose of this section is to provide an overview of Graduate Faculty Senate's policies for graduate education at MU.
 Students considering a master’s degree should read all of the information below to fully understand the requirements of advanced study (e.g., residency, plan of study and time lines for completion) at MU.

 Master’s Residency Requirements

 The faculty of each graduate program determines its own residency requirements for master’s degrees, subject to initial review by the Graduate Faculty Senate.
 Consult with the academic program for requirements.
 For academic programs that choose to maintain the traditional regulation concerning residency for master’s students, the following applies: the student must complete a minimum of 24 semester hours of MU graduate courses which are taught by MU faculty and which are approved by the academic program and the Graduate School.
 Students who cannot fulfill residency requirements are encouraged to consider Missouri Online for available degrees.

 It is recommended that students refer often to the Steps for Graduation and Commencement for Master's Students to avoid missing any important graduation or commencement deadlines.
 In addition to various deadlines, student must also submit a variety of necessary paperwork.
 By the end of the first year of master’s work at MU, a student must begin submitting degree program forms, which will aid the department and the Graduate School in planning an academically appropriate course of study and in tracking the student’s progress toward degree completion.
 These forms include the following:

 Program of Study.
 Outlines the course work to be included in the student’s degree program.
 This form should be submitted to the Graduate School by the end of the second semester unless the degree can be completed in two semester.
 In that case, the form is due by the end of the first semester.
 Plan of Study (M1) form (pdf)